 If you can’t sell your house what are your options?

-- Reduce the selling price to reflect its true value.
+- Reduce the selling price.

 - Fix the easy repairs around your house.

 - Change estate agents to a more proactive agent.

 - Sell to a property solutions company.

 - Offer your home on a Lease Option.

 Why isn’t your house selling in the UK

 A house sale essentially requires two things.
 These are a ‘willing buyer‘ and a ‘willing seller.’
 Which means if the price is right, there will always be someone who is willing to buy any house.

 But let’s take a look at the above solutions to help your house sell if it may not be selling right now.